Rehankhurshid/do-tracker/VERCEL_ENV_VARIABLES.md

    - Verify password is URL-encoded (`*` becomes `%2A`)

 4. **Common Supabase-Vercel Issues**
-   - Ensure DATABASE_URL uses port `6543` (not 5432) for pooled connection
+   - **SOLUTION**: Skip database operations during build, handle at runtime
-   - Confirm `?pgbouncer=true&sslmode=require` is in DATABASE_URL
+   - Modified vercel-build script: `"prisma generate && next build"` (no db push)
-   - Check that Supabase project is not paused in dashboard
+   - Database schema will be applied at runtime instead of build time
-   - Uses `vercel-build` script: `"prisma generate && prisma db push && next build"`
+   - Use the simplified pooler connection for runtime operations
-   - Alternative build script: `"prisma generate && prisma migrate deploy && next build"`
+   - **Vercel Build Issue**: Build environment has limited database access

 ## 🔗 Supabase Connection Details